Another Green World: Music and lyrics

-To create the lyrics, Eno would later play the backing tracks singing nonsense syllables to himself, then taking them and forming them into actual words, phrases and meaning.
+To create the lyrics, Eno would later play the backing tracks singing nonsense syllables to himself, which he would then form them into actual words and phrases.
 This lyric-writing method was used for all his vocal-based recordings of the 1970s.

-The tracks that do feature lyrics are in the same free-associative style as Eno's previous albums.
-The humour in the lyrics has been described as "less bizarre than gently whimsical and addled".
+The tracks that do feature lyrics are in the same free-associative style as Eno's previous albums, with a "gently whimsical and addled" sense of humour.